mymmrac/telego-docs/content/docs/introduction/quick-start.md

 > Please keep in mind that default logger may expose sensitive information, use in development only.

-> It's not recommended to hardcode tokens, so environment variable was used.
+> It's not recommended to hardcode tokens, so the environment variable was used.
 > Also, both error and debug logs were enabled.

 Get and print bot info.
 More about [methods](/docs/methods/methods-basics).